runtakun/udacity-project-song-play-analysis/README.md

 Load song play data of a mobile application and register to PostgreSQL database.

 ## ETL process
-ETL consists from two processes; load song data and log data.
+ETL consists from two processes.

+- load song and user's song play data.
+- save them to database

 ## How to set up